Melbourne

 We love:

-- Applications that clearly explain where the money will be spent.
-(Hint: "marketing" or "website" isn't specific enough.)
+- When you clearly explain where the money will be spent (Hint: "marketing" or "website" is not specific enough).

-- People who are so dedicated to doing something awesome that they'll read all of the bullet points before applying.
-Please include the word "dinosaur" at the beginning of your application to show us you're serious.
+- When you include the word "dinosaur" at the beginning of your application to show us you can follow instructions.

 We are not so keen on: